Upcoming Webinar | AI Meets ISO: What Makes ISO 42001 Different from ISO 27001 & 27701 on August 14th @ 1:00 PM ET

 The compliance journey will necessitate the correction of gaps, identified as major or minor nonconformities, which can be raised by your organization, your internal auditors, or by an external certification body performing a readiness assessment or initial certification.

-How to Get Started with Compliance:
+How to Get Started with Compliance

 • Develop processes for identifying, documenting, and addressing nonconformities, areas of concern, and opportunities for improvement identified through internal or external assessments to ensure the implementation of necessary corrective actions to prevent recurrence.

-• Establish and analyze systematically the root cause of any identified deviation from the ISO 42001 standard requirements and periodically evaluate the results of each applied corrective step to sustainably remediate nonconformities when they arise.
+• Establish and systematically analyze the root cause of any identified deviation from the ISO 42001 standard requirements and periodically evaluate the results of each applied corrective step to sustainably remediate nonconformities when they arise.

 • Continuously monitor and review your AIMS to identify opportunities for the improvement of its suitability, adequacy, and effectiveness.